pbaljet/CPSC-4970/docs/term/2022-summer-a/syllabus.md

 - **Assignments** (15%): There will be seven assignments designed to both reinforce and expand on the topics covered in lecture.
 Assignments not completed by the specified deadline are assigned a score of zero points.

-Your total score (*Total*) for the course will be calculated as follows, where *E* is the percentage of possible points earned on exams, *P* is the percentage of possible points earned on project assignments, *Q* is the percentage of possible points earned on Quizzes and *A* is the percentage of possible points earned on Assignments.
-Each percentage is calculated as (*points earned* / *points possible*) * 100.
+Your total score (*Total*) for the course will be calculated as follows:

+- *E* is the percentage of possible points earned on exams
+- *P* is the percentage of possible points earned on project assignments
+- *Q* is the percentage of possible points earned on Quizzes
+- *A* is the percentage of possible points earned on Assignments.

+Each percentage is calculated as (*points earned* / *points possible*) * 100

 *Total* = (0.5 * *P*) + (0.2 * *E*) + (0.15 * *Q*)  + (0.15 * *A*)